n8cotoa/ajax-and-refactor-independent-project/README.md

 1. Add Ajax to products#index page to take form input and update cart without refresh.
 1. Product details are hidden and can be displayed using Ajax by clicking on details in the product card.
 1. Cart item deletion is handled through Ajax now, cart item total and cart price total are updated as well through Ajax.
+1. Product deletion on admin side is handled through Ajax

 #### Refactoring